r3tex/CQLdriver.jl/README.md

  - write very many rows quickly
  - read very many rows quickly

 Now, it's probably easy to extend this package to enable other features, but I haven't taken the time to do so.
 If you find this useful but are missing a small set of features I can probably implement them if you file an issue.
-CQLdriver depends on [DataFrames](https://github.com/JuliaData/DataFrames.jl).
+CQLdriver is compatible and depends on [DataFrames](https://github.com/JuliaData/DataFrames.jl) and [JuliaDB](https://github.com/JuliaComputing/JuliaDB.jl).

 Currently the following data-types are supported: